pgalocha/pwebUFP/README.md

 ## Initial functionalities
 - Clients
  - You must sign in , to have the possibility of making a online reserve.
+ - You can check a shecdule before you make a bookmark on the website.
+ - See all your bookmarks history.
+ - Login with Facebook.
+ - Update Your Profile.
+ - Reset your password if you forget with mailing service.